If you see a water leak please phone (951) 693-2814.

 Rose Haven is located at 30592 Jedediah Smith Rd., Temecula, at the corner of Cabrillo Avenue.
 From Rancho California Road drive south on Ynez Road 2-1/2 miles to Jedediah Smith Road, then turn left.
 Rose Haven is one block from the intersection of Jedediah Smith and Ynez.
 (Be aware that Ynez turns into De Portola Rd. at that intersection!)

 Visitors (and photographers) are always welcome, and there is ample parking on site.
 Professional photographers are expected to make a suitable donation for using the garden.
-Contact Rebecca Weersing at email@example.com for further information, or phone 951 595-7046.
+Contact us at RosehavenTemecula@gmail.com for further information.

 The garden is open every day of the year from sunrise to sunset.
 Please do not cut the flowers—leave them for others to enjoy.

-For more information send an e-mail to Phyllis.
+For more information send an email to this address.

 Special EventsSaturday June 25, 2016 Night of the Luminaries candle lights at Rose Haven.

 See images from the event here: Night of Lights Courtesy: Press-Enterprise